 Classes average 13 students and often incorporate in-the-field studies, in which you will encounter real environmental problems and work to find solutions.

-Working with the department chair, who is also your adviser, you will have a unique opportunity to make connections with community partners while you explore your interests and customize your degree.
+Working with your academic adviser, you will have a unique opportunity to make connections with community partners while you explore your interests and customize your degree.